kbarre123/kbarre123.github.io/source/_posts/2015-01-02-arduino-plus-vixen-3-equals-merry-christmas.markdown

 ** Software That's Free (As In Beer AND Freedom) **

 Vixen (unfortunately) only runs on Windows.
-It also depends on a specific version of the .NET framework (which it'll probably have to download) as well as Java, so sit back and watch the LOTR trillogy whilst it downloads.
+It also depends on a specific version of the .NET framework (which it'll probably have to download) as well as Java, so sit back and watch the LOTR trilogy whilst it downloads.
 Once installed and opened, you'll have to set up a 'display', which serves as a software representation of your actual light display.
 Each element of your display has to be mapped to a 'channel' of the software.
 Think of an element as the smallest, stand-alone unit of your display (e.g. a tree wrapped with lights or each post on your front-porch).
 An element can be independently turned on and off, or grouped together in an arbitrary manner (e.g. if each bush is an element, you can group all bushes into a 'bushes' group or group each post into a 'posts' group).

 {% imgcap /images/2015-01-02_vixen/vixen_channel_map.PNG Figure 2: Mapping of display elements to software "channel" %}

 First, import an mp3 into Vixen.
 It'll generate a waveform, giving you visual clues as to what's going on in the song.
 I also used [Audacity](http://audacity.sourceforge.net/) to analyze the mp3 and exported an XML file with the "down-beats" of the song (i.e. the first beat of the measure).
-After importing that file into Vixen, an overlay of those beat-marks are shown on the project timeline (see Figure 1 below; the yellow lines are from the Audacity file).
+After importing that file into Vixen, an overlay of those beat-marks are shown on the project time-line (see Figure 1 below; the yellow lines are from the Audacity file).
 This is all in an attempt to get the lights flashing at the right time.

 {% imgcap /images/2015-01-02_vixen/vixen_overview.PNG Figure 1: Vixen project view %}